 Set your newly-planted stem cutting where they can soak up lots of sunlight.

-Just like with leaf propagation, use a spray bottle to mist your succulent cutting daily.
+Just like with leaf propagation, use a squirt or spray bottle to water your succulent cutting every couple of days.

-After a couple of weeks, you should start seeing baby succulents growing off the main stem.
+And don’t write off that leggy stem either- after a couple of weeks, you could start seeing baby succulents growing off the main stem.